Braised Short Ribs

 *To intensify the flavors reduce 3 quarts (3-L) of veal or beef stock by 3 cups (750-ml)

 In a hot cast iron Dutch oven or heavy bottomed pot, add oil and sprinkle some salt.
 Sear meat until it turns brown; in both sides on medium high heat.
 Transfer the seared meat into a clean container and repeat these steps with remaining meat without the addition of extra oil.
-Sautée mirepoix from the marinade for 5 minutes and transfer into a clean bowl.
+Sautée mirepoix from the marinade for 5 minutes, add tomato paste and cook for 3 min more and transfer into a clean bowl.
 Put meat back into the pot and cover with the mirepoix, add the rendered juice from the seared meat, wine from the marinade, port, reduced beef stock and season with ground black pepper.
 Do not add extra salt (the braising liquid will be then reduced and turned into a sauce which concentrate flavors).

 Bring to boil, cover and cook in a preheated 250ºF (121ºC) oven for 6 hours.
 Lower oven temp to 225ºF (105ºC) if using convection oven.
 Turn off oven and leave the pot inside for a few more hours or overnight.
 For instance, begin braising at 4pm, turn off oven at 10pm, leave pot inside the oven and go to bed!